 Attacks on backed up, migrated or quiesced VM and VMMs

 Rollback attacks are previously mentioned. vTPM secrets are previously mentioned.
-VM secrets can be encrypted using vTPM protected secrets, along with integrity measurements.
-This does not prevent Denial Of Service attacks, but reason backupis to mitigate attacks.
+VM secrets can be encrypted using vTPM protected secrets, along with integrity measurements based on vTPM PCR contents or integrity-protected reference values checked by trusted components.
+This does not prevent Denial Of Service attacks, but one reason backup solutions are important is to mitigate DoS attacks.

 Attacks against integrity of attestation reports